isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 I thanked him over and over again.

-The staff who argued back and forth with us at the sanatorium counter also worked hard to open the way to higher education for the child patients in Okinawa.
+The staff who argued back and forth with us at the sanatorium counter also worked hard to open the route to the higher education for the child patients in Okinawa.

 There were 9 children before me and 9 children after me who came to the mainland by "escape" or personal travel.
 Starting in 1962, an agreement was reached with the authorities, the Mainland Sanatorium Community Association and the Airakuen Community Association to open the "tacit" route, and 13 children were sent out.
 This unofficial method of travel, which required many sacrifices from the child patients, finally came to an end when both the Japanese and Ryukyu governments officially agreed to the long-held dream of conducting local examinations in Okinawa beginning in 1965.

 It ended in 1980 with the sending of the last child, but the number of child travelers made under this official responsibility was 38.

-In order to obtain the opportunity to study, the method of traveling to mainland changed from escape to tacit approval to public recognition, and the total number of children with leprosy from Okinawa reached 71.
+In order to obtain the opportunity to study, the method of traveling to the mainland changed from escape to tacit approval to public recognition, and the total number of children with leprosy from Okinawa reached 71.
 In fact, this number is more than 20% of the 307 graduates of Okayama Prefectural Oku High School.

 Under the U.S. military regime, leprosy control in Okinawa focused on a policy of isolation.
 In 1958, the 7th International Leprosy Conference was held in Tokyo.
 Colonel Irven H. Marshall, Director of Social Welfare for the Okinawan Civil Government, who attended the conference, stated in a newspaper immediately upon his return to Okinawa that "the Leprosy Prevention Law is unnecessary," suggesting a change in medical policy regarding leprosy in Okinawa.
 This sudden statement was called "Marshall Sensation" and caused great shock to those involved.